ONE DEMOCRATIC STATE,

-FROM THE RIVER TO THE SEA.
+ONE DEMOCRATIC PALESTINE, FROM THE RIVER TO THE SEA.

 WHAT IS THE ONE DEMOCRATIC STATE INITIATIVE?

-The Zionist endeavor to establish a Jewish state in Palestine has come at the cost of untold suffering —oppression, dispossession, massacres, forced displacement, apartheid, occupation, settler-colonialism, and others— to the Palestinian people.
+The Zionist settler-colonial endeavor to establish a Jewish state in Palestine has come at the cost of untold suffering —oppression, dispossession, massacres, forced displacement, apartheid, occupation, and others— to the Palestinian people.
 As a movement that politicizes identity and segregates on its basis, Zionism has further proven to be a danger to the cohesion and health of societies already plagued with sectarianism beyond the borders of Palestine.

 The “two-state solution” has proven not to be a solution at all.
 Neither can one identitarian aspiration be fought with another.
 The fundamental antithesis to the Zionist project can only be a project that depoliticizes identity: The establishment of one democratic state, for all its citizens, from the river to the sea.
 The purpose of this initiative is thus to mobilize individuals, entities and political parties, in Palestine and abroad, behind such an endeavor.